bluefroguk1/empire-dump/content/Wiki/Potions/Potion.md

 ## Overview
 It is possible for a skilled apothecary to mix herbs together to create a powerful [[Potion]].
 Simple potions produce Healing effects similar to herbs but they can be used by anyone - they do not require a skilled physick to apply them.
 More potent mixtures are capable of producing effects significantly more powerful than the simple herbs from which they are created.
-Most minor poisons are obsolete within [[The Empire]] due to the presence of Magicians who can remove basic poisons with a simple incantation, and apothecaries who can treat most poisoning with a simple Herb.
+Most minor poisons are obsolete within [[The Empire]] due to the presence of Magicians who can remove [[Basic]] poisons with a simple incantation, and apothecaries who can treat most poisoning with a simple Herb.
 Those looking to harm their opponents through such means seek out apothecaries who can brew potent, near magical toxins.
 ## Consuming a Potion
 * Any character can use a potion with five seconds of Appropriate roleplaying
 * A potion is wasted if it is not applied in the correct way